evkx/evkx.github.io/content/models/voyah/courage/courage_awd/_index.md

 ## Interior

-The VOYAH Courage AWD boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas instead of hard plastic.
-A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
+The interior of the VOYAH Courage AWD is minimalistic, featuring high-quality materials in several areas instead of hard plastic.
+The split-level center console separates the driver and passenger, offering convenient storage options and enhanced functionality.
+You can choose between several interior designs.

 ### Seats